Law Firm in India

 Under the Negotiable Instruments Act, 1881

-Under the Employees State Insurance Corporation Act, 1948
+Employees State Insurance Corporation Act, 1948 View:

-The Hon’ble Supreme Court in the matter of Employees State Insurance Corporation vs Apex Engineering [(1998] 1 SCC 86] was concerned with a case where the question arose if the Managing Director of a company can be regarded as an ‘employee’ to bring that company with 19 employees within the purview of the Employees State Insurance Corporation Act, 1948.
+In the case of Employees State Insurance Corporation VS Apex Engineering (1998) 1 SCC 86), a question came up if the MD should be considered as an ‘Employee’ too to bring that company with 19 employees within the purview of the Employees State Insurance Corporation Act, 1948.

-While holding that the Managing Director would be an ‘employee’ of the company, the Court observed that an employer-employee relationship existed between the Managing Director on the one hand being employed by the company for remuneration and the company on the other hand which employs the Managing Director.
+While holding that the Managing Director would be an ‘employee’ of the company, the Court observed that an employer-employee relationship existed between the Managing Director on the one hand being employed by the company for remuneration

 Under the Indian Penal Code, 1860